Cinespace Chicago Film Studios

 First and foremost, you have to be honest.
 In the position that I’m in you can Google my name and you’ll see people talking [openly] about me.
 You really have to take the high road in everything.
 Do everything right and legally.
 Being a leader, you have to know that you will be a target [for public scrutiny].
 Stay focused, stay on your agenda, and don’t let anything bother you.

 I run the studio like a general in an army.
 You either respect the general or you don’t.
 There’s a sense of loyalty.
 The people that worked for me when we opened in 2011 are the same people here today.
-I think having that feel of a family business and being able to be close with each while still being strong.
+I like having that feel of a family business and being able to be close with each while still being strong.
 Someone has to take charge and make the decisions.
 And as a leader, I deal with the consequences.

 So I called my uncle in Toronto and convinced him to let me borrow money to buy the first building we started in.
 Then as I started coming back, I bought another building, then another, then another.
 But I won’t forget losing everything.
 I have my eviction notice framed and hung on my door which I always tell people is my diploma.